rajeshvkothari/oom/GIN_README_2508.md

       - TOSCA_POLICY - policy microservice
       - TOSCA_GAWP - argo based workflow microservice

-	  These images can either be build from scratch repository or pre-build version of the images are use from CCI_REPO.
+	  These images can either be build from scratch repository or pre-build version of the images are use from CCI_REPO VM.

 	  Log in to the Demo Server and perform steps as follows: